 [Estimated read time: 8 minutes]

-Are you moving to Louisville, KY or do you know someone thinking about making the move?
-This is a must read!!
+Are you thinking about moving to Louisville, KY or do you know someone that is making the move?
+Here is a great guide to share with them so they can see first hand what it is like living in Louisville.

 Louisville has continued to grow at a rapid pace over the last decade.
-Experiencing both a sustainable economy and a high demand for Louisville KY real estate.
+Experiencing both a sustainable economy and in return, causing a high demand for Louisville real estate.

-When relocating to Louisville KY it is hard to know what to expect.
-Below we will help you discover what makes the city so great.
-We will uncover exactly why residents love living in Louisville KY and in return you will learn more about the popular attractions and highlights that take place here throughout the year.
+When relocating to Louisville KY, at first you may not know what to expect.
+Below we will help you discover what makes the city of Louisville so great.
+We will uncover exactly why residents love living in Louisville KY and in return learn more about the popular attractions and highlights that take place here throughout the year.

 1. Great Food in Louisville KY